bbc/psammead/CONTRIBUTING.md

 We welcome feedback and help with Psammead.
 By participating in Psammead, you agree to abide by the [Code of Conduct](https://github.com/BBC-News/psammead/blob/latest/CODE_OF_CONDUCT.md).
 Please take a moment to read it.

-We appreciate all forms of contribution - not just code - that can include documentation, clarifications, typo corrections and much more.
+We appreciate all forms of contribution - not just code.
+Contribution can include adding documentation, requesting clarification, making typo corrections and much more.

-Psammead has a "Definition of Done" that applies to changes proposed to out main branch, `latest`.
+Psammead has a "Definition of Done" which applies to changes proposed to its main branch, `latest`.
 When you make a pull request, please check that your contribution matches this.

 ## Definition of Done